Scott Ian: Other ventures

 In 2010, Ian joined the metal supergroup the Damned Things, which released their first album on December 14, 2010.
 On June 21, 2011, his wife gave birth to the couple's first child, thus forcing Ian to briefly depart from Anthrax's tour.
 Andreas Kisser of Sepultura filled in for Scott on guitar during Scott's absence.

 Ian provided voice work for the Adult Swim show Metalocalypse, as the character "Some Guy Who Snuck Into Dethklok's Trunk Last Night When They Were Pretty Hammered" in the "Season III: The Dead Man" opening episode "Renovationklok", as well as providing guest voices in the episode "Tributeklok".

 Ian did a spoken word tour entitled Speaking Words, starting in May 2013, in the UK.

 In 2014, he and his wife joined former members of Mother Superior to form Motor Sister.
 They released their debut album, Ride, on March 9, 2015.

 He also toured Europe and North American with a solo spoken word storytelling act called "Speaking Words" that year.

 In 2015, Da Capo Press published Ian's memoir titled I'm the Man: The Story of That Guy from Anthrax.

 On December 12, 2017, Ian released his book Access All Areas: Stories from a Hard Rock Life, which is a follow-up to his first autobiographical book I'm the Man, published November 24, 2015.
 The book features stories about his life including not only his adventures with Anthrax, but also with other musical celebrities such as Madonna and David Lee Roth.

 In 2018, he toured Australia on another spoken word act called "'Spoken Word Stories by Scottie'" also known as "One Man Riot".

 In 2019, he contributed the foreword to the book King's X: The Oral History by Greg Prato, published by Jawbone Press.

+In 2020, Ian joined Mr. Bungle for their series of reunion shows where they performed their 1986 demo album The Raging Wrath of the Easter Bunny.
+He then played on the re-recording of the album which was released later that year.